-You will notice some significant differences to how and what we do, in order to assure social distancing:
+You will notice some significant differences to how and what we do, to ensure social distancing:

 Churchwardens have undertaken a thorough risk assessment of each building and numbers will be limited according to the space available, ensuring a safe space to worship together.
-But please be assured that there is no rush to return to the church buildings if you feel uneasy or uncertain.
-We are planning on taking small steps into this new way of worshipping God, with patience and trust in him to lead us forwards into the future.
+Please be assured that there is no rush to return to the church buildings if you feel uneasy or uncertain.
+We are planning on taking small steps into this new way of worshipping God, with patience and trust in Him to lead us forwards into the future.

 During Lockdown it seems that there have been opportunities for many of us to open out and flourish in some aspects of our lives.
 It's been a real joy to reflect with others at Morning and Night Prayer about the places we have encountered joy and encountered God ; the ways that we have discovered we live in grace.
 It's also been amazing to pause with each other during the day, to learn from all the very different reflections on God's love and in ways we can share and express that, that we have been blessed with as we are led in the Lord's Prayer at 1 and 7pm.
 We would like to thank everyone who has committed so much time, energy and enthusiasm into our daily and weekly worship.
 Thank you so much for everything you have shared with us.

 Here at All Saints, The Hayes and St Barnabas we are trying to serve God and in a variety of different ways during this lockdown, by keeping in touch with people, by supporting our local Food Hub and our local schools, by working with our local GPs and by worshipping and praying together.
 You can find details of our online worship in our worship from home page.
 Our supporting our spiritual life page gives some ideas for different ways to help us get through the shutdown.
 If there is anything we can do to support you at this difficult time, please do get in touch.